MECHAkunEX/mechakunex.github.com/source/_posts/auto/2012-09-24-Game--The-Last-Story--Wii--2012--2.markdown

 having trouble you could grind there, because the game is normally very closed and linear.
 It's a neat structure.

-TODO Go back to the mysterious island and go behind the entrance where the Lvl 40 Cave Cougars are.

 Zael Level: 25
 Total time: 10:39